Content code

 Corps

-Mass consumption refers to the consumption of goods and services in large quantities and on a large scale.
-This mainly occurs in industrialized societies.
+Mass consumption refers to the consumption of goods and services in large quantities and on a large scale, usually in industrialized societies.

 Corps